David0864/Ink-Insights-/README.md

 ## Description

-Welcome to our Book Club ! <br>
+Welcome to our Book Club, "Ink Insights" ! <br>
-This platform is designed to bring book enthusiasts together to discover, discuss & share their favorite reads. <br>
+This platform is designed to bring book enthusiasts together to discover, discuss <br>
+& share their favorite reads. <br>
 Users can explore a wide range of books, create reading lists, join book discussions <br>
 & connect with like-minded readers. <br>
 Join us in this literary journey & immerse yourself in the world of books.